HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 Any Base address is a valid *baseDestAddress*, and that address could claim the funds for the Zend Address generated as such:

-1) Calculate SHA256 hash of the baseDestAddress;
+1) Calculate SHA256 hash of the baseDestAddress
 2) Calculate Ripemd160 hash of the output from step 1
 3) Concatenate prefix: `0x2089` for ZEND Mainnet
 4) Encode it in Base 58